 Pitch Side Safety & Policy

-Barriers at Siena
+Barriers at North Plaza Pitch

-The Barriers at Siena are NOT for sitting on, neither should they be moved, tipped up, turned into assault courses or played on.
+The Barriers are NOT for sitting on, neither should they be moved, tipped up, turned into assault courses or played on.
 They are in place to protect the players from colliding with the wall (we have had a number of injuries due to barriers being out of place, some quite serious and resulting in stitches) and they are also an important part of the sponsorship package provided by the Club to our supporters.

 “What can / should I do about it?” - if you see players messing around with the barriers or parents sitting on them please ask them not to, and if you see barriers tipped over please pick them up.

-Rubbish at Siena
+Rubbish at all Pitches

 It is not up to the coaches or management to pick up rubbish, so please police your own paper cups, wrappers, water bottles, scooters, extra tops etc. Each weekend this takes our coaches up to half an hour after they have finished training, and it seems unreasonable that these volunteers have to tidy up after a few crewless (at best) or selfish (at worse) people.